steinwurf/kodo-ns3-examples/README.rst

-If you make new examples or use the examples provided here for your research please let us know - we would be happy to add links to your work or potentially include as new examples.
+If you make new examples or use the examples provided here for your research please let us know - we would be happy to add links to your work or potentially include it as new examples.